Vroomway/InfinityEngine-2/README.md

 # Getting Started

+## Creating a Scene from Scratch

+See here for a in-depth guide to importing your own scene: [Creating a Scene from Scratch](docs/getting-started.md).

 ## Scene Configuration

 For a full example of a config file see [Infinity Engine Configuration](docs/infinity-engine-config.md).
 See [src/sceneConfigType.ts](src/sceneConfigType.ts) for configuration types.

 Some of the most common config options are covered below:

 * **Parcel size:** defines the size of the scene.
 Set these to match the `tile_dimensions` declared in `scene.json`